rish987/trackswitch-manuform/README.md

 Screw both screws into the corresponding inserts on the right switch plates just enough so that the mount takes hold.
 Take the trackswitch keyswitch you have chosen, remove the trackball, and insert it into the trackswitch mount (through the square hole on the trackball mount).
-Plug in the socket ends of your jumper wires and clip the alligator clips of your multimeter onto the plug ends.
+Plug in the socket ends of your jumper wires onto the pins on the switch and clip the alligator clips of your multimeter onto the plug ends.
 Turn on your multimeter and put it into continuity beep mode.

 Now, take an M3 allen wrench, and with the trackball pressed down,